akbarexclusive/graphql-withmicroservice/README.md

 # graphql-withmicroservice
 To interact with different microservices using Apollo Server and TypeScript, leveraged Apollo Federation to create a unified GraphQL API

-Certainly!
 Here’s a concise `README.md` with instructions for the example setup:

 ---